 The Home Loan Timeline

 We know that buying a home is one of the most important transactions of your life.
-We also understand that it has the potential to be one of the most complicated transactions in your life.
-For that reason, one of our primary goals at Pacific Residential Mortgage is to simplify the process as much as possible.
+We also understand that it can be one of the most complicated transactions in your life.
+For that reason, one of our primary goals at PacRes is to simplify the process as much as possible.

 One of the first ways we simplify is to explain the overall timeline of the loan process.
 You need an accurate loan timeline so that you can plan the rest of your everyday life during your loan process.
 Although your timeline will vary depending on the loan type, lender, and other outside factors, this should give you a general idea of each step of the loan process, as well as approximately how long it should take from start to finish.